Case Studies An Overfitting-Resistant Backtesting Framework for Options Strategies

 Approach

 Walk-forward only.
-Every strategy was evaluated using expanding-window or rolling-window walk-forward splits, never in-sample on the full history.
-This made the overfitting problem structural rather than a discipline issue.
+Every strategy evaluated with expanding- or rolling-window walk-forward splits - never in-sample on the full history.
+This made overfitting structural rather than a discipline issue.

-Parameter stability scoring.
-Strategies were scored not just on peak Sharpe but on how sensitive that Sharpe was to small parameter perturbations.
-A strategy that requires precise parameter values is fragile; a strategy that works across a range of parameters has a real edge.
+Parameter-stability scoring.
+Strategies scored not just on peak performance but on how sensitive that performance was to small parameter perturbations.
+A strategy that needs precise parameter values is fragile; one that holds across a range has a real edge.
+That distinction matters enormously live.

 Execution-realistic simulation.
-Fills were simulated with bid-ask spread costs, market impact, latency delays, and position sizing constraints.
-The difference between theoretical P&L and realistic P&L was tracked explicitly.
+Fills simulated with bid-ask spread costs, market impact, latency delays, and position-sizing constraints.
+The gap between theoretical and realistic P&L was tracked explicitly - and it was often damning.

-I deliberately rejected black-box optimization — every signal and parameter had a qualitative reason for existing before it was tested quantitatively.
+I deliberately rejected black-box optimization.
+Every signal and parameter had a qualitative reason to exist before it was tested quantitatively.
+That discipline alone eliminated a large share of candidate strategies before they ever reached capital.

 Engineering & Implementation

-The ML components (LSTMs, transformer-style models for IV forecasting) were integrated as signals, not as the strategy itself — the framework could evaluate any signal source.
+Machine Learning components - LSTMs and transformer-style models for IV forecasting - were integrated as signals, not as the strategy itself.
+The framework could evaluate any signal source without coupling to a particular architecture.

 Results & Impact